Dobatymo/houtu/readme.md

 # houtu

 Offline fast reverse geocoding.
-Named after the Chinese Goddess of the Earth Houtu.
+Named after the Chinese Goddess of the Earth *Houtu*.

 Various implementations are included.
 - Naive computation of haversine distance matrix.
 Coordinates are not converted.
 - Using ball-tree with haversine metric.
 Coordinates are not converted.
-- Naive computation of euclidic distance matrix.
+- Naive computation of Euclidean distance matrix.
 Coordinates are converted from geodetic to ECEF and back.
-- Using kd-tree with euclidic metric.
+- Using kd-tree with Euclidean metric.
 Coordinates are converted from geodetic to ECEF and back.

 ## Install